 Component Baseline (without AF) Additionality (with AF) Outcome 1: Improved soil and water regime for better crop productivity and resultant increase of income of farmers.
 With increasing impact of climate change on the weather parameters the traditional business as usual treatment measures and livelihood in the watershed will get affected.
 The interventions and structures are designed with a climate change consideration, resulting in better adaptation to the short term climate variability and long term climate change.
 The interventions include, deep tillage, summer ploughing, application of tank silt, percolation pond, farm pond, broad bed and furrow, soil nutrient management, micro irrigation, fertigation.
 Outcome 2: Increased adaptation to climate change through climate resilient farming system approach and diversification of livelihoods An increased risk owing to mono cropping, intensive input application, in efficient water use etc. in the context of increasing evidence of changes in climate variables.
 This will bring in a scenario of over exploitation of the natural resources.
 Climate resilient cropping system with strong elements of diversification leading to sustainable livelihoods for the grass root communities.
-Agro-forestry, agro-horticulture, drought tolerant varieties, intercropping, alternate fodder, integrated farming system, etc. Outcome3: Integration of risk mitigation products like weather advisory/insurance and other financial products for the farmers Unpredictable and short term climate variability leading to loss of crop and livestock (e.g. extreme events like drought, late onset of monsoon etc.)Inefficient insurance products with very poor climate considerations in its actuarial calculations and thus poor insurance penetration.
+Agro-forestry, agro-horticulture, drought tolerant varieties, inter- cropping, alternate fodder, integrated farming system, etc. Outcome3 : Integration of risk mitigation products like weather advisory/insurance and other financial products for the farmers Unpredictable and short term climate variability leading to loss of crop and livestock (e.g. extreme events like drought, late onset of monsoon etc.)Inefficient insurance products with very poor climate considerations in its actuarial calculations and thus poor insurance penetration.
 Reduced risk due to improved insurance penetration through weather based crop insurance and general insurance for livestock, weather based crop advisory.

-Outcome 4: Creation of Lack of climate consideration Mainstreaming climate change knowledge management system for climate change adaptation in m do to o pinom promission.
-1 1 rainfed areas Rural livelihood programmes without climate consideration leading to maladaptation learning, audio visual tools, during programme policy brief etc. implementation.
+Outcome 4: Creation of knowledge management system Mainstreaming climate change adaptation into development for climate change adaptation in rainfed areas planning. leading to maladaptation learning, audio visual tools, policy brief etc. implementation.